pravinraj-marimuthu/DevOps-Project-1/README.md

     2433a1211100   build-frontend   "/docker-entrypoint.…"   Less than a second ago   Up Less than a second   0.0.0.0:80->80/tcp, :::80->80/tcp   frontend
     Finished: SUCCESS

-**Post completion of the job, built docker image is pushed to dev repo in Dockerhub**
+**Post completion of the job, Docker image is built with a dynamic tag and pushed to dev repo in Dockerhub**

   ![image](https://github.com/user-attachments/assets/b1c0cbd1-8c6d-4a71-a268-7f20d78d7ded)